IgorBaroni/Codes/README.md

 Clicking the left side button will create the QR Code, and clicking the right side button will return the User to the main screen.

 ## Codes Screen
-The codes screen shows all the QR Codes the User made already.
+The codes screen shows all the QR Codes the User made already and a button which returns the User to the main screen.
 <br><br><br>

 # After cloning the project you must follow some steps: